 The University Future Festival (U:FF) is planned as a hybrid event: the entire content of the programme can be fully experienced online.
-At the same time, stages throughout Germany will enable encounters on site and the programme is largely based on submissions from our communities.
+At the same time, five stages throughout Germany enable encounters on site and the programme is largely based on submissions from our communities.
 It will be complemented by outstanding VIP speakers.
 The festival is bilingual in German and English.

 In 2023, the University:Future Festival was a great success with a total of 5,553 registrations, 3,900 active participants and 300 sessions from almost 600 speakers.
 We would like to build on this in 2024.